puppeteer/puppeteer/docs/api.md

 Closes Chromium and all of its pages (if any were opened).
 The [Browser] object itself is considered to be disposed and cannot be used anymore.

+During the process of closing the browser, Puppeteer attempts to delete the temp folder created exclusively for this browser instance.
+If this fails (either because a file in the temp folder is locked by another process or because of insufficient permissions) an error is logged.
+This implies that: a) the folder and/or its content is not fully deleted; and b) the connection with the browser is not properly disposed (see [browser.disconnect()](#browserdisconnect)).

 #### browser.createIncognitoBrowserContext()

 - returns: <[Promise]<[BrowserContext]>>